 Before I lost my job, I didn’t understand why people couldn’t save or pay off debt.
 I do now.

-I was caught off guard when I lost my job last November.
-I had no plan and zero job prospects.
-I had no choice but to tap into my savings safety net.
-I had three months of savings that covered my living expenses.
+I was caught off guard when I lost my job.
+I didn't have a backup plan and had zero job prospects.
+And so I had no choice but to tap into my savings safety net, which would only cover three months of my living expenses.
 What could go wrong?

-When summer came, I had a book and more direction in my career.
-I quit my part-time job and started applying for full-time jobs again.
-I thought I would have a job by the middle of summer.
-That didn’t happen.
+When summer came, I had a book and more direction in my career, so I quit my part-time job and started applying for full-time jobs again.
+I thought I would have a job by the middle of summer but that didn’t happen.
 Again, I needed to tap into another short-term savings fund I had been building for a new car or a wedding.
 Slowly, all my savings were depleted.

-Before I lost my job, I didn’t understand why people couldn’t save or pay off debt.
-I do now.
+Before I lost my job, I didn’t understand why people couldn’t save or pay off debt, but now I do.
 I have more compassion for people that are in a tough spot.
 I understand in a very real way, why living debt-free and having savings are important.
 Life happens to even the most prepared and financially secure, and suddenly every rule goes out the window when you need to survive.
-I get it now.
+I totally get it now.

 I would not have been able to accomplish what I did if I had debt or I didn’t have savings.
-I’m proud of myself, that I made it a year on my savings.
+I’m proud of myself, that I was able to survive a year on my savings.
 I went on trips, I spent more time with my family, and I continued to live my life.
 I just ate more homemade meals and didn’t go shopping.